chazzu/activerest/README.md

 ### Configuration

 ```
+var API = require('activerest');

-var models = activerest({
+var models = new api({
 	url: urlString, 		// Default base URL to use

 	headers: null,			// Could be an object containing header: value fields OR a function which returns an object
 							// The function will be called each time a REST request is made, good for complex
 							// authentication methods.

-	idProperty: 'id', 	// When accessing an object, we assume the id property is 'id.'
-Override this here.
+It will be called with the path and any post data.

+	getMethod: 'GET',		// Override the method used when getting an object
+	newMethod: 'PUT',		// Override the method used when creating an object
+	findMethod: 'GET',		// Override the method used when finding an object
+	updateMethod: 'PUT',	// Override the method used when updating an object

+	transform: null			// Would be a function of form function(req, cb); is passed in the entire request to transform
+							// as necessary for complex requests

 }, definitions);
 ```